-With the help of dedicated volunteers, the Eastern Pennsylvania chapter of SCBWI hosts over a dozen events each year throughout the region.
+With the help of dedicated volunteers, the Eastern Pennsylvania chapter of SCBWI hosts over a dozen events each year throughout the region as well as virtually.
 Our largest events include Fall Philly, a one-day intensive, held in the heart of Philadelphia, and our Pocono Retreat, a weekend event with time to learn, connect, and create, held in the Pocono Mountains.

-Meet & Greets, studio tours, one-day workshops, series workshops, and more can be found all over our region.
-To bring an event to your EPA town, please contact us at firstname.lastname@example.org.
+Meet & greets, studio tours, one-day workshops, series workshops, and more can be found all over our region.
+To bring an event to your Eastern PA town, please contact us at firstname.lastname@example.org.

 Co-Regional Advisor, Rona Shirdan

 Rona has always loved children’s books but after attending her first SCBWI conference, she knew what she wanted to be when she “grew up.”
 She can usually be found going through a pile of picture books ranging from poetry and fiction to STEM.
 She has a special fondness for new writers and hopes to encourage and support them while in her role as Co-RA.
 Rona is a freelance writer, proofreader/copy editor, and sensitivity reader.
 She works with The Highlights Foundation as their Customer Experience Coordinator and Ambassador.
 She is also an active supporter of diversity in children’s literature—especially picture books!

 Co-Regional Advisor, Laura Parnum

 Laura writes quirky and humorous middle grade novels and is a freelance fiction copyeditor.
 She is also an SCBWI critique group leader, volunteers as an elementary school library assistant, has led book groups and provided reading support for third graders, and has volunteered at Mighty Writers in Philadelphia as a mentor for students writing high school and college application essays.
-Her novel, Peril at Price Manor, is due to release in 2023.
+Her novel, Peril at Price Manor, is due to release in summer 2023.

 Assistant Regional Advisor, Kristen Stroccia